• Skip to primary navigation

 Checking for Changes

-There’s no time like the present to start performing a regular skin check to look out for suspicious changes to your skin and moles.
+There’s no time like the present to start performing regular skin checks to look out for suspicious changes to your skin and moles.

-You may consider using the Miiskin photo App to help keep track of changes to your skin and moles.
+If you want to be proactive about your skin health, you may want to use a smartphone app to photograph your skin and keep track of changes to your marks and moles.
 But remember, if in doubt about anything on your skin – see your doctor.

 For a walk-through of non-melanoma skin cancers, view skin cancer pictures by type.